gscontras/probLang/chapters/01-introduction.md

 >    over the possible objects of reference (e.g., the "green square" is very salient)?
 (Hint:
 >    use a `categorical` distribution by calling `categorical({ps: [list_of_probabilities], vs:
 >    objects})`.
 More information about WebPPL's built-in distributions and their parameterizations can be found in the [documentation](http://webppl.readthedocs.io/en/master/distributions.html).)
-> 2. Call `viz.hist(literalListener("blue"))`, one of WebPPL's visualization functions.
-Try vizualizing the model output differently (hint: [WebPPL-viz](http://probmods.github.io/webppl-viz/) documents the various visualization options).
+> 2. Try vizualizing the model output differently: call `viz.hist(literalListener("blue"))`, one of WebPPL's visualization functions ([WebPPL-viz](http://probmods.github.io/webppl-viz/) discusses the various visualization options).

 Fantastic!
 We now have a way of integrating a listener's prior beliefs about the world with the truth functional meaning of an utterance.